pkkapshikar/real-time-info/group_assignments/week3/README.md

 We are a small group of only three people.
 Will we be judged the same way as other groups who have four or five people?

 Not being able to obtain the data that we need from AC Transit.
+AC Transit may not record data for each individual stop.

 ##### Minor

+NA